Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Statistical performance of the analytical minimization method

-The Hilbert envelope offers a smooth, amplitude-tracking representation of the signal, making it especially useful for handling oscillatory or noisy data.
-We use the peak value of the Hilbert envelope of the reconstructed electric field for comparison between true and reconstructed traces.
-The relative error distribution is shown in Figure \ref{fig:e_comp}.
+The Hilbert envelope offers a smooth, amplitude-tracking representation of the signal, rendering it particularly effective for processing oscillatory or noise-contaminated data.
+To quantify discrepancies, the peak envelope amplitude (PEA) derived from the electric field is employed to compare the simulated and reconstructed traces.
+The relative error distribution for this comparison is illustrated in Figure \ref{fig:e_comp}.

-The distribution shows that the reconstruction method performs robustly for both antenna types, with the relative error distributions approximately centered, indicating reliable accuracy in reconstructing the electric field.
-However, differences in bias and error distribution are observed between the dipole and HORIZON antennas.
+The distribution demonstrates that the reconstruction method exhibits robust performance for both antenna types, with the relative error distributions centered approximately around zero, indicating high accuracy in reconstructing the electric field.
+However, small statistical discrepancies in the mean, median, confidence interval, and standard deviation (std) are observed between the dipole and HORIZON antennas.

-For the dipole antenna, the results exhibit a relative error of 0.03, with a mean and median bias of 0.05, which suggests a slight underestimation in the reconstruction using this method.
-The slight asymmetry in $\psi_{68}$ on either side further reflects this bias.

-HORIZON antenna shows a smaller bias, with a mean and median of 0 indicating a closer alignment with the true signal.
-However, the HORIZON antenna also exhibits a slightly broader error distribution, with a standard deviation (std) of 0.04, particularly in the \(\theta\)-component with std of 0.12.
-This broader spread is likely attributed to the antenna’s response, which prioritizes sensitivity to inclined air showers.
-The larger frequency bandwidth of the HORIZON antenna contributes to increased variability in the \(\theta\)-polarization, thereby accumulating greater errors.
-Nonetheless, these results indicate that the analytical least-squares ($\chi^2$) method achieves robust reconstruction performance with the HORIZON antenna.

-For both antennas, the \(\varphi\)-component, representing the horizontal polarization, is generally reconstructed with higher precision compared to the \(\theta\)-component.
-As shown in Figure \ref{fig:ant_respn_dipole} and Figure \ref{fig:ant_resp}, the \(\varphi\)-component benefits from stronger signals and better antenna gain in most of the frequency band.
-This trend is more pronounced for the HORIZON antenna, which shows higher variability in the \(\theta\)-component in its broader frequency band.
+For both antennas, the $\varphi$-component exhibits consistently higher reconstruction precision relative to the $\theta$-component.
+This advantage arises from superior antenna gain across most of the frequency band, as shown in Figure \ref{fig:ant_respn_dipole} and Figure \ref{fig:ant_resp}, and stronger signal amplitudes in the horizontal arms, as shown in Figure \ref{fig:v_trace_dipole_t} and Figure \ref{fig:v_trace}.
+The disparity is particularly pronounced for the HORIZON antenna (right panel of Figure \ref{fig:e_comp}), which exhibits a larger standard deviation and a narrower high-gain operational range in the $\theta$-component over its broader frequency range.

-In conclusion, the overall relative error of reconstruction remains small for both antenna types, despite minor variations in bias and difference in relative error.
-This consistency underscores the robustness of the analytical least-squares ($\chi^2$) method for electric field reconstruction in cosmic ray studies.
+For the dipole antenna, the results show a std of 0.04 in the relative error distribution, with a mean and median bias of 0.05, indicating a slight systematic underestimation in the reconstruction values (left panel of Figure \ref{fig:e_comp}).
+This bias is further underscored by a mild asymmetry in the confidence interval ($\psi_{68}$) bounds.